beancount/docs/docs/external_contributions.md

 [<u>zacchiro/beangrep</u>](https://github.com/zacchiro/beangrep) : Beangrep is a grep-like filter for the Beancount plain text accounting system.

+[<u>Ev2geny/evbeantools</u>](https://github.com/Ev2geny/evbeantools): This tool makes it possible to explain changes in the Net Worth between any two dates in a situation of multi-currency / multi-commodity ledger with changing exchange rates and transfers of funds from one commodity to another (both cost and not cost-based tracked).
+This is achieved by creating a converted / equivalent ledger, on which further analysis can be done using beanquery.

 ## Alternative Parsers<a id="alternative-parsers"></a>

 ### Bison<a id="bison"></a>